-So now when accidentally catching the flies mating, we'll know more clearly which one is male and which one is female.
-It was a bit confusing for us at first, but here you can see.
+So now when accidentally catching the flies mating, you'll know more clearly which one is male and which one is female.
+It was a bit confusing for us at first, but here you can see the picture below.
 The male is on the left & the female is on the right.
 The male is also usually (but not always) the bigger one.

 It's not scientifically proven yet or anything.
 But there's some info that a grower shares from her own experience.
 It's sort of like the temperature-dependent sex determination in some reptiles, insects or fish.

 The grower observes that if we leave the darkened pupae in the shade for about 10 days before placing it in the breeding cage, it will tend to pupate out more female flies.

-This is one major concern of many growers, that is, they don't have enough female in their population to lay eggs.
+This addresses one major concern of many growers, that is, they don't have enough female in their population to lay eggs.
 Although this might be totally wrong, it's worth giving it one or two trials.
 Maybe you'll find something that works better.

 Share or pin this post!